kaistsystemsbiology/mbel_retrobiosynthesis/README.md

-# Computationally guided platform for microbial synthesis of novel nematocidal phenylpropanoid
+# A computational-biological platform for _de novo_ biosynthesis of a new-to-nature nematocide

 ## Description